 The battlefield is the natural proving ground of superiority; there, it is only the soldier, with his wits and weapon, who determines his standing in the world.
 With time, however, the conservative will find another proving ground in the marketplace.
 Though most early conservatives were ambivalent about capitalism, their successors will come to believe that warriors of a different kind can prove their mettle in the manufacture and trade of commodities.
 Such men wrestle the earth’s resources to and from the ground, taking for themselves what they want and thereby establishing their superiority over others…

 In revolving around the worship and defense of power, conservatism naturally incorporates the attitude that has come to be called Social Darwinism.
 Actually, in a sense, the general agonistic ideal is appealing to me, the ideal of testing limits, testing oneself against others, triumphing over adversity and all that.
-Probably all people find it at least somewhat attractive.
+Probably most people find it at least somewhat attractive.
 It’s one of the pleasures of games, for example.
-(Contending against others and playfully proving one’s superiority, in a sense.)
+(Contending against others and playfully proving one’s “superiority,” in a sense.)
 It becomes noxious only in certain forms, in collectivist contexts and when millions of lives are at stake.
 It’s noxious—and wildly simplistic—when it’s used as a legitimation of power.

 Anyway, it’s clear from what Robin says above that, even on the purely intellectual plane, the seed of fascism exists in all conservatism, including American libertarianism (which incorporates Social Darwinism).